-As human beings, around a third of our lives are spent sleeping as our bodies require rest in order to be at their best – think of it as recharging your internal batteries at night.
+As human beings, around a third of our lives are spent sleeping.
 If we don’t get enough good quality sleep, we’ll find ourselves unable to function properly from day to day, not to mention the impact it can have on our health.

 With that in mind, it’s not uncommon to worry about how many hours of sleep we are getting each night.
 The amount you actually receive can be down to a number of things though, including your age, sex, health and the actions you take right before going to bed.

 How do I know I’m getting enough sleep?

 Only you will know whether you’re getting enough sleep – more often than not, your body will give you signs that you’re not getting enough shut-eye.
 There is a pattern we go through each night in order to truly feel like we’ve had a full night’s kip, and this is known as the sleep cycle.
 If you can make it through 4-5 sleep cycles in one night’s sleep, you’ll likely feel more refreshed.
 To take a detailed dive into the sleep cycle, check out our blog here.

 What exactly is the sleep cycle?

 The sleep cycle consists of four stages of sleep known as Rapid Eye Movements (or REMs), which everyone experiences during the night.

 The full cycle lasts around an hour and a half, and we usually experience around four to six cycles during a full night’s sleep – when our sleep is interrupted or we have a particularly bad night, however, it usually contains fewer REM cycles.

 What’s the science behind sleep?

 As living beings, each day we go through a process that’s known as the circadian rhythm.
 This acts as an internal body clock running in our brains between cycles of alertness and drowsiness, and that controls how awake or tired we feel during the day.